 Every first Monday of October, the United States celebrates National Child Health Day to increase people’s awareness of how they can protect and develop children’s health and well-being.
+Although not a public holiday, schools, government agencies, and organizations in healthcare, health professionals, and institutions observe this day.

-Schools hold programs and activities promoting healthy eating, proper hygiene, regular exercise, and periodic medical checkups.
+Schools hold programs and activities that promote healthy eating, proper hygiene, regular exercise, and periodical medical checkups.
 Health organizations disseminate information on the importance of vaccination and regular health checkups to keep children safe and healthy.
+However, as we researched this nationwide event, we noticed that drug test awareness is not included in most activities.

 Why Drug Awareness Should Be Taught in Schools on National Health Day and Beyond

-Of course, drug awareness is not a topic that can be thoroughly discussed in an event like Child Health Day.
-Nevertheless, it is something that schools should consider teaching and may include in subjects like Health or Physical Education.
+Of course, drug awareness is not a topic that can thoroughly discussed in an event like the Child Health Day.
+Nevertheless, it is something that schools should consider teaching may included in subjects like Health or Physical Education.
 Why?
+Take a look at the following facts:

 • The United States is home to 48 million schoolchildren aged 6-18.